KarlEdwards/Photogrammetric-Potsherd-Profile/markdown/Part_A3_4.md

 The slice is thick in the Z-direction
-We are interested in the points along the outside of the pot, so find the most dense cloud of points, and keep only that very thin slice of the band
+We are interested in the points along the outside of the pot, so find the most dense cloud of points, and keep only that very thin slice of the band.

 ``` r
 model_data        <- model$get()